-

 A noted political scientist and distinguished professor, Dr. Richard J. Richardson served on the University faculty from 1969 until his retirement in 2000.
 He is lauded as one of the most accomplished classroom teachers in UNC-Chapel Hill’s 227-year history and celebrated for his dedication to community service.
 As provost, Dr. Richardson founded World View in 1998 alongside Dr. James Peacock and World View Director Emeritus Robert Phay.

-- z-See also UNC Affinity Groups
+- See also UNC Affinity Groups